yoga in summer

 1 – Forward bends (both seated and standing) have a body cooling effect and are highly relaxing (we tend to get cranky as temperature throws us off balance):

-Prasarita padotanasana (Standing Wide-Legged Forward Bend) has such an effect.
+Prasarita padottanasana (Standing Wide-Legged Forward Bend) has such an effect.
 You can use a yoga chair (and even place a yoga bolster on top) to rest your forehead and increase mind relaxation, free your breathing and let the air run.

 prasarita padottanasana Wide Legged Forward Bend